 I received my PhD in Computer Science in 2016 at Carnegie Mellon University, where I was advised by Venkatesan Guruswami and Gary Miller.
 Afterwards, I was a Research Scientist at École Polytechnique Fédérale de Lausanne (EPFL) from 2016-2018.

-In 2011, I completed the Master of Advanced Study in Mathematics at the University of Cambridge under the support of the Gates Cambridge Scholarship.
+In 2011, I completed the Master of Advanced Study in Mathematics at the University of Cambridge (Trinity College) under the support of the Gates Cambridge Scholarship.
 Prior to that, I received an AB in Mathematics and SM in Computer Science (supported by a Siebel Scholars Award) from Harvard University in 2010.